PoliticsHome | Only the latest five entries on the PhiWire are visible to non-subscribers

 Dont have an account?Sign up here

-Labour party press release Douglas Alexander MP, Labour's Shadow Foreign Secretary, commenting on reports that chemical weapons may have been deployed in Syria, said: "The use of chemical weapons on any scale should be condemned unequ...
+Labour party press release Douglas Alexander MP, Labour's Shadow Foreign Secretary, commenting on reports that British journalists are being prevented from filming in Sri Lanka, said: "The images now emerging from Sri Lanka of British j...
 Continue to article

 Labour must do more to be seen as credible on the economy, Douglas Alexander has warned.
 In an interview with the Guardian, the Shadow Foreign Secretary said Labour needed to talk "a lot more" about bringing the deficit down, and added that the public had not yet heard the party "talking enough about dealing with the deficit, as well as talking about the need to boost growth and jobs".